srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-02.md

 }
 ```

-Attempting to run this program will most likely end in a `bus error`.
+Because of page protection, attempting to run this program will result in a `bus error`.
-This is because of page protection.
-In most operating systems, memory
+In most operating systems, memory is split up into chunks called "pages",
-is split up into chunks called "pages", and not all pages are created equal.
+and not all pages are created equal.
 When an executable is loaded into memory, only the `.text` section—the part
 that stores the code—has the privilege to run as machine code.

-The heap, where `instrs` points, doesn't have the necessary permissions.
+The heap, where `instrs` points, doesn't have the permission to execute.
-To execute arbitrary code generated at runtime, we need to request
+To run arbitrary code generated at runtime, we need to request
-the operating system for a page that has the permission to execute.
+the operating system for a page in memory that can store executable code.
-On Linux and MacOS, we can do that with the [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) syscall,
+On Linux and MacOS, we can do that with the [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) syscall
-by passing it flags describing the permissions we want our page to have:
+by passing it flags that describe the permissions we want our page to have:

 ```c
 #ifndef __APPLE__